1 | King cobra |

 Location: USA.

-Eastern kingsnakes can reach 153cm, and can thus fit plenty of snakes inside.
-Despite being venom resistant, they take no precautions; their instinct is to bite other snakes by their jaws, clamping down to prevent a defensive strike.
-Lampropeltis getula has eaten too many snakes to list, but they include cottonmouths, ringneck snakes, eastern garter snakes, northern watersnakes, and massasaugas.
+Eastern kingsnakes can reach 208.3cm, and can therefore fit plenty of snakes inside their bodies.
+Despite being venom resistant, they take no precautions when hunting; their natural instinct is to bite other snakes by their jaws, clamping down to prevent a defensive strike.
+Lampropeltis getula has eaten too many snakes to list over the years, but a few include cottonmouths, ringneck snakes, eastern garter snakes, northern watersnakes, and massasaugas.

 3 | Mussurana (Clelia clelia) |